TerriFin/otm-harjoitustyo/documentation/manual.md

 ***Ekonomista manual***

-**Updated for release "Week6 realease"**
+**Updated for release "Week7 release"**

-To download the game, all you need to do is download the four following file;
+To download the game, all you need to do is download the .zip file from releases, and unzip it.

-*companies.data*

-*Ekonomista.jar*

-*EkonomistaTheme.mp4*

-*HiScores.sb*

-Once you have all these downloaded, just put them all in the same folder and double click on *"Ekonomista.jar"*.

-Alternatively, .jar files can also be started with the following console command;

-**java -jar Ekonomista.jar**
+Alternatively, you can download Ekonomista and/or EkonomistaTheme.mp4.
+This way the game will start without any hi-scores set or companies.
+If you do not have the music file in the same folder as Ekonomista, the game will launch without music.

+Now all you need to do is launch the game either by double clicking the .jar file, or launching the .jar file from terminal with the command "*java -jar Ekonomista.jar*".

 ***After launching the game***

 You will be presented with the main menu.
 Here you can navigate into hiscores, or company creator.

-If you downloaded companies.data, you have some companies bu default so you can just insert name and hit *start*.
+If you have companies.data, you have some companies bu default so you can just insert name and hit *start*.

 **Company creator**